-Using calculated tables in Power BI Desktop
+Create calculated tables in Power BI Desktop

-With calculated tables, you can add a new table to the model.
-But instead of querying and loading values into your new table's columns from a data source, you create a Data Analysis Expressions (DAX) formula that defines the table's values.
+Most of the time, you create tables by importing data into your model from an external data source.
+But calculated tables let you add new tables based on data you've already loaded into the model.
+Instead of querying and loading values into your new table's columns from a data source, you create a Data Analysis Expressions (DAX) formula to define the table's values.

 Functions for calculated tables